ydavidchen/RNA-seq/README.md

 ### Credit

-Please refer to the original author's [repository](github.com/wt2015-github/RNA-seq).
-This [remote GitHub branch](github.com/ydavidchen/RNA-seq) has been adapted to and optimized for extracting gene expression data.
+Please refer to the [original author's repository](github.com/wt2015-github/RNA-seq).
+This remote GitHub branch has been adapted to and optimized for extracting gene expression data only.

 Please also refer to the relevant citations for open-source software used:
 * [RSEM](https://www.ncbi.nlm.nih.gov/pubmed/21816040)